-If you agree to take part in this study, we will first ask you cuestions.
-You coinct have to answer all the questions.
-We will then pollect 6 bins (2 tecapoons) of blood from you for HIV are symbile testing.
-If have it you had antiental visit, a separate blood gample in accrition to the product ected for routine testing will be collected for the study.
+If you agree to take part in this study, we will first ask you questions.
+You do not have to answer all the questions.
+We will then collect 8.5mls (2 teaspoons) of blood from you for HIV and syphilis testing.
+If this is your first antenatal visit, a separate blood sample in addition to the blood collected for routine testing will be collected for the study.
 At any time during the questions or before the blood specimen collection you can refuse to participate or ask us to stop.
 We will then stop.
-Participate or ask us to stop.
-We will then stop.
-Participate or ask us to stop.
-We will then stop.

-For closure in this study is voluntary.
-If you do not want to take part in this stop you will still get the same care in the clinic that you would get if the study was not here.
-The questions and the blood test will be come today in a separate part of the clinic.
+Participation in this study is voluntary.
+If you do not want to take part in this study you will still get the same care in the clinic that you would get if the study was not here.
+The questions and the blood test will be done today in a separate part of the clinic.